jakeburden/how-to-public-key-crypto/readme.markdown

 ----

 This walkthrough follows a client-server model.
-The goal is to see how a client can send a message to the server, and how the server can trust that the message had come from the client (without usernames or passwords!).
+The goal is to see how a client can send a message to the server, and how the server can trust that the message had come from the client (without usernames or passwords)!

-For brevity, there is not actual setting up of a server.
+For brevity, we are not setting up a real server.
 This just repo just contains a "client" directory and a "server" directory.
 They interact with each other through the file system.

 ----